stef-raj/stef-raj.github.io/_posts/2025-12-04-just-do-stuff.md

 ---
 layout: post
-title: Just Know Do Stuff - A Project-Based Curriculum
+title: Just Do Stuff - A Project-Based Curriculum
 date: 2025-12-04
 ---

-# 🎓 Just Know Do Stuff: A Project-Based Curriculum
+# 🎓 Just Do Stuff: A Project-Based Curriculum

 This project-based curriculum is directly inspired by Patrick Kidger's influential post, "Just Know Stuff," which outlines the crucial knowledge base for success in a machine learning PhD.